hoc-labs/rdb-jake/README.md

 Here are the font-awesome icons we will be using.
 Just insert them in your markup where you want them to appear.

+### Background Images

+These are the properties that you will need to use for the background image

+* background-image
+* background-position
+* background-size

 ### Using Font-awesome Icons

+This is how you add a font-awesome icon to your markup.
 ```html
 <i class="fab fa-facebook-square"></i>
 <i class="fab fa-twitter"></i>